Legal aid

 What is legal aid?

-If you are arrested and held in custody at the police station, you have the right to see the duty solicitor.
-If you are charged with a criminal offence and have to attend court, you’ll automatically get legal aid for legal representation in court if you’re under 16 (or under 18 and in full-time education).
+If you are arrested and held in custody at the police station, you have the right to see the duty solicitor, free of charge.
+If you are charged with a criminal offence and have to attend court, you will automatically receive legal aid for representation in court if you are under 16, or under 18 and in full-time education.